xyncro/sites-freya.io/reference/machines/http/configuration/decisions.rst

        <tr class="influence">
          <td><a href="../../../../_static/specifications.assertions.html">methodImplemented</a></td>
          <td>n/a</td>
          <td>Is the request method implemented/known about?
-The default implementation will compare the method with the basic sets of core HTTP methods, and any custom methods included in the <code>method</code> property.</td>
+The default implementation will compare the method with the basic sets of core HTTP methods, and any custom methods included in the <a href="properties.html#methods">methods</a> property.</td>
        </tr>
      </tbody>
    </table>